-Designed to replicate the ACTFL OPI, the ACTFL OPIc is an Internet-based test that can be conveniently delivered at any time.
+Designed to replicate a live conversation, the ACTFL OPIc is an Internet-based test that can be conveniently delivered at any time.
 The OPIc delivers pre-recorded prompts, customized to the individual test taker's background and interests.
-All tests are rated by ACTFL Certified Raters according to the ACTFL Proficiency Guidelines 2012 - Speaking.
+All tests are rated by ACTFL Certified Raters according to the ACTFL Proficiency Guidelines.